ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 external_signed#7369676e signed:SignedRequest = ExternalMsgBody;
 ```

-Before we get to the actual payload of our messages — `InnerRequest` — let's first look at how version 5 differs from previous versions in the authentication process.
-The `InternalMsgBody` combinator describes two ways to access wallet actions through internal messages.
-The first method is one we are already familiar with from version 4: authentication as a previously registered extension, the address of which is stored in `extensions_dict`.
-The second method is authentication through the stored public key and signature, similar to external requests.
+Before diving into the actual payload of our messages — `InnerRequest` — let's first examine how V5 differs from previous versions regarding authentication.

+The `InternalMsgBody` combinator defines **two methods** for accessing wallet actions via internal messages:

+1. Extension-based authentication.
+This method is familiar from V4.
+It authenticates the message from a previously registered extension, whose address is stored in the `extensions_dict`.
+2. Signature-based authentication.
+This method authenticates the message using the stored public key and signature, similar to processing external requests.

-At first, this might seem like an unnecessary feature, but it actually enables requests to be processed through external services (smart contracts) that are not part of your wallet's extension infrastructure—a key feature of V5.
-Gas-free transactions rely on this functionality.
+Although the second method might initially seem redundant, it's a key feature of V5.
+It enables requests to be processed by external services, such as smart contracts, that are not part of the wallet's extension infrastructure.
+This mechanism is essential for supporting gas-free transactions.

-Note that simply receiving funds is still an option.
-Practically, any received internal message that doesn't pass the authentication process will be considered as transfer.
+It’s also important to note that receiving funds remains an option.
+Any internal message not passing the authentication process will be treated as a simple transfer.

 #### Actions

-The first thing that we should notice is `InnerRequest`, which we have already seen in the authentication process.
-In contrast to the previous version, both external and internal messages have access to the same functionality, except for changing the signature mode (i.e., the `is_signature_allowed` flag).
+The first thing to note is the `InnerRequest`, which we’ve already encountered during the authentication process.
+Unlike in previous versions, external and internal messages now have access to the same functionality — except for changing the signature mode, i.e., the `is_signature_allowed` flag.

 ```
 out_list_empty$_ = OutList 0;